hbowie/practopian-v3/commonplace-book/Living in small groups has been baked into our psyches.md

 Title: Living in small groups has been baked into our psyches

-Tags:   connection, evolution, society

 Featured: false